TelecomParistoc/MotorController/README.md

 by Telecom Robotics.
 Below, you'll find the documentation of the components of this project.

+# Download
+In order to get a working copy of this code, you have to follow some steps.
+Indeed, some generic drivers (the IMU driver for now) are included in a submodule.
+- clone the repository
+- cd in the directory of the repo
+- ```$ git submodule init```
+- ```$ git submodule update```

+At any time when using this repo, if you want to obtain the latest updates of the generic drivers, you can une ```$ git submodule update --remote```.

 # Compilation
 The same code is used for both robots.
 However, as the PID coeffs are different, two targets are defined: